 During the Covid-19 pandemic, humans have had to confront one of the most profound circumstances of human grief.
-The grave sickness, then lonely death of many of our citizens in locked-down nursing homes, alone at home or in isolation in intensive care units in hospitals have meant that the relatives and friends of the dying have not been able to be close to their loved ones in their last moments in life.
+The grave sickness, then lonely death of many of our citizens in locked-down nursing homes, public places, alone at home or in isolation in intensive care units in hospitals have meant that the relatives and friends of the dying have not been able to be close to their loved ones in their last moments in life.
 Such bereavement is at the heart of the meaning of grief.

 Further, the post-death period, especially for the relatives of deceased loved ones, has been an isolating and alienating experience.
 In many countries, during the worst of the pandemic, victims of Covid-19 have been taken to mass burial locations with no relatives in attendance.
 No mourning ceremony, no recognition of passage.
 No witnessing.
 Grief layered on grief … hyper-grief.

 For many no proper grieving rituals or experience of the stages of grief have been possible.
 Even ‘acceptance’ is difficult in a context where planning, security and equipment inadequacies have made a Covid-19 death one that has been clouded with issues of culpability and negligence.
 Grief with no acceptance, even for the death of the frail-aged, is so intense it merges with the emotions of anger.
 From the NY Times:

 “My dear friend is fighting for her life in the I.C.U.
 I want to scream from the mountaintop: “Don’t let your guard down!”
 She took care of my father for a decade, protected him from Covid-19 during the early days, and held his hand while he took his last breath at home.
 She has spent her entire life caring for others — she lies alone without the caring touch and reassurance of family and friends.
 We are grateful to the team who’s caring for her.
 I am so angry, I could scream.
 Instead, I stop and tell anyone who will listen.”
 (Jordana Simpson, New York City in the NYT March 2021).